 The City of Grand Junction understands the importance of planning for the future.
-The Public Works and Planning Department through its Planning Division initiates and facilitates long range planning efforts for the City.
+The Community Development Division initiates and facilitates long range planning efforts for the City.
 Over the years the city has adopted long range plans for the entire urban area, neighborhood planning areas, street corridors, area plans, subarea plans and overlay districts.
 Many of these Plans are planned jointly with Mesa County and adopted by both entities.
 The City’s first Comprehensive Plan took 30 months to complete and was adopted jointly by the City and Mesa County in February 2010.

 As the City looks to the future, new neighborhood planning, small area planning and corridor planning will continue and be made a part of the City’s Comprehensive Plan.
 We welcome you to participate and ask you to join us as we plan for the future of our community.